ServerContainers/samba/README.md

     * default not set - if set Apple's SMB2+ extension is enabled and timemachine support activated

 * __SAMBA\_CONF\_TIMEMACHINE\_MAX\_SIZE__
+    * IMPORTANT!
+This is the global setting you might want to add this to the share using raw samba config (https://www.samba.org/samba/docs/current/man-html/vfs_fruit.8.html)
     * default not set - if set it limits global disk size and preventing Time Machine from using the whole real disk space for backup
     * format: `SIZE [K|M|G|T|P]`